Kendrapada: Tourist Places

 Batighar is the location of the first lighthouse on the Eastern coast of India.
 It is situated on the bank of the Kharinasi River.
 The height of the lighthouse is 125 feet.
 Construction of the lighthouse was started on 6 December 1836 and it was lighted on 16 October 1837.

 Kanika Palace is a massive palace constructed by the King of Kanika.
 It was constructed on an area of 4 acres of land and height of the structure is of 75 feet.
 It is situated in Rajkanika Block.

-Aali Palace is situated near Aul Township.
+Aali Palace is situated near Aali Township.
 It is an ancient palace spread over 40 acres of land.